 Do Turkish people appreciate it if I try to speak Turkish?

 Absolutely!
-Turkish people are generally very warm and welcoming, and they appreciate when visitors make an effort to speak their language, even if it’s just a few basic phrases.
+Turkish people are generally very warm and welcoming, and they appreciate it when visitors make an effort to speak their language, even if it’s just a few basic phrases.

 Are there any specific areas in Turkey where English is more widely spoken?